-1. Conduct A Final Hive Inspection
+1. Final Fall Beekeeping Task: Hive Inspection

 This is the time to lay your eyes on the queen and replace her if necessary.
 It’s also the time to assess the colony’s honey stores and make sure they have an adequate amount for the coming winter—roughly 40 to 60 pounds, depending on how long and harsh winters are in your area.
 If they don’t, see No. 2 below.

-Also assess if the colony is strong: Are there mites?
+Also, as part of your fall beekeeping tasks, assess if the colony is strong: Are there mites?
 Wax moths?
 Hive beetles?
 Do they need to be treated, and if so, how and how aggressively?
 Conventional mite treatments are often applied in the fall.

 If the colony seems strong but small, you may opt to combine it with another, larger colony.
 This means you’ll need to sacrifice one of the queens, but beekeepers would often rather lose one queen than entire colony.
 You can always re-split again come spring.